-His research work focuses on the epidemiology and prevention of non-communicable diseases.
-He is particularly interested in elucidating their roles as common upstream factors utilizing common major pathways leading to the different Non Communicable Diseases.
-He hopes to further leverage this information to better design and implements more “Horizontal” prevention programs that ultimately would reduce the number of new patients seen by our healthcare system.
+Dr Rampal’s research focuses on the epidemiology and prevention of cardiovascular disease, with an emphasis on nutrition, obesity, diabetes, non-alcoholic fatty liver disease and dyslipidemia.
+He is particularly interested in elucidating their roles as upstream factors utilizing common major pathways leading to the different Non-Communicable Diseases.
+He has also investigated the role of Obesity and Diabetes on the prognosis of Dengue Severity.
+He hopes to further leverage this information to design and implement better prevention programs that ultimately reduces the number of new patients seen by our healthcare system.

 His methodological interest includes improving research methodology, biostatistics, epidemiological designs, regression models, causal inference, multiple imputations, measurement error, and propensity scoring.

 Dr Rampal actively lectures in the fields of epidemiology, biostatistics, and research methods at the University of Malaya.
 He has supervised 15 Doctoral and numerous Master candidates to completion.
 He actively supervises 10+ doctoral students.
 He has provided numerous methodological and biostatistics consultations to graduate students and clinical researchers.
 He has published 121 peer-reviewed research papers and has an h-index of 31 with 17,000+ citations.